(15 years and under)

 Lake Waikaremoana Guided Walk Summary

 Journey deep into New Zealand's last frontier, a land cloaked in mist, mysticism and primordial forest.
-This unique Great Walk is managed by local iwi, Tuhoe, offering a chance to get amongst wilderness whilst also exploring indigenous culture!
+This unique Great Walk is managed by the local iwi, Ngai Tuhoe, offering a chance to get amongst wilderness whilst also exploring indigenous culture!
 It is a hut-to-hut hiking expedition, circumnavigating beautiful Lake Waikaremoana, with secluded beaches, fascinating history and truly breathtaking views.

 - Join a small group